AFellowSpeedrunner/themacarchive.com/index.md

 ## Welcome to The Mac Archive!

-You can download different versions of Mac OS releases here such as Internal Builds, Beta Builds, PPC Builds and more here!
+You can download different versions of Mac OS releases here such as Internal Builds, Beta Builds (soon), PPC Builds and more here!

 All files are virus checked and hosted on [The Internet Archive](https://archive.org) by me!